Department Education Leadership

 Associate Chair for Education

 Deborah Young Bradshaw, MD is a native of upstate New York.
-She has been a faculty member since 1990 and has served as Program Director since 2006.
+She has been a faculty member since 1990 and served as Program Director from 2006 to 2022.
 She graduated from Wellesley College and SUNY Upstate Medical University.
 She completed her neurology residency at Boston University and a fellowship in Electromyography at the Lahey Clinic.
 Her interests include clinical neuromuscular disease, medical ethics, medical education and creative writing on medical and non-medical subject matter.

 Dr. Bradshaw was the recipient of the institution's first "Excellence in Graduate Medical Education Program Director Award" in 2008.
 This award is given annually by the Graduate Medical Education office to recognize leadership and commitment to the residency program and institution.